Montana Repertory Theatre Presents, in Partnership with UM School of Theatre & Dance

 Suggested $25

-“Welcome to your local art museum, now sponsored by the U.S. Department of Defense.
+“Welcome to your local art museum, now sponsored by the U.S. Department of War.
 We want to assure you that all rumors that the museum has become in any way abnormal or unsafe in recent weeks are entirely untrue.
 And there is absolutely nothing to the hearsay that our beautiful artworks are having profound metaphysical interactions with our patrons.”

 Montana Rep partners with the Missoula Art Museum to bring you this unique blending of live theatre and visual art.
 Join us as four playwrights – Paul W. Kruse, Madeline Sayet, Habib Yazdi, and Avery Deutsch – explore what it means to lose something and, perhaps, find it again.